OpenUserJS/OpenUserJS.org/views/includes/documents/Userscript-Beginners-HOWTO.md

 ### How do I get going?

-Find your web browser in the table below, and follow the links to find out the options for making userscripts work on your computer.
+Find your web browser in the tables below, and follow the links to find out the options for making userscripts work on your computer.

+#### Desktop

-Web browser | Installation Method
+Browser | Installation Method
 ---  | ---
 [Chrome][chrome] | [Tampermonkey][tampermonkeyForChrome]
 [Chromium][chromium] | [Tampermonkey][tampermonkeyForChromium]